 Install Python Twodict

-As the Youtube-DLG require Python to work, thus we need this required dependencies.
+As the Youtube-DLG requires Python to work, thus we need this required dependence.

 Note: In case the file version is different then use that file name in the below command: